Federal and State Taxes

 Income Tax Withholding

 Federal income taxes are withheld from an employee’s paycheck in accordance with IRS tax schedules as specified by the employee’s tax withholding status and exemptions indicated on the W-4 form on file with Human Resources.
-Employees may update their federal tax withholding form (W-4) at any time using the ADP self-service application.
-Certain special payments such as vacation payouts, severance pay, and non-deductible relocation expenses are taxed at the federally mandated supplemental rate which is 25% as of 2015.
+Employees may update their federal tax withholding form (W-4) at any time using the employee self-service application.
+Certain special payments such as vacation payouts, severance pay, and non-deductible relocation expenses are taxed at the federally mandated supplemental rate which is 22% as of 2018.

 Reducing Taxable Wages and Tax LiabilityA number of benefit premiums and/or plan contributions are designated as pre-tax deductions.
 Certain plans, such as medical, dental, vision, and flexible spending accounts will reduce the taxable wages for both the employee and employer portions of the Medicare and Social Security taxes, as well as federal and state withholding.
 Other plans, such as the 403(b) and 457(b) savings plans and the TRS and ORP retirement plans, only reduce taxable wages, and therefore the calculated tax, for federal and state withholding.